Daveawb/Laravel-Datatables/README.md

 - Support for dataTables 1.10.x options
 - A query extension allowing for query manipulation after datatables has taken a count of the fields in the database

-#Testing
-There are a full suite of tests written to make sure that this project works as expected.
-If you want to run the tests you will need to be running on a Linux OS with SQLite3 and PHPUnit.
-The tests are portable to mySQL however as it stands there is no support for it in the project.

-If you wish to contribute to the project only pull requests that have been properly tested and commented will be accepted.

 #Changelog
 **0.3.0**
 - Config added, package now needs config published to set database defaults for custom drivers